Amazon is buying Whole Foods for $13.7 billion

-Amazon (AMZN, Tech30) is making a big bet on physical stores and the business of food.
+Amazon is making a big bet on physical stores and the business of food.

 The online retail giant announced Friday that is buying organic grocery chain Whole Foods (WFM) for $13.7 billion in cash.
 The deal values Whole Foods at $42 a share, 27% higher than where the stock was trading Thursday.